Fra Lippo Lippi (band): As a duo, 1986–2002

+2002–present: Sørensen as sole member

-In 2002, Kristoffersen retired from the band to focus on his record label Rune Grammofon, and the band released In a Brilliant White which contains mostly Sorensen's works and was initially produced and released only in the Philippines.
+In 2002, with Sorensen now only the sole member, the album In a Brilliant White was released under the Fra Lippo Lippi name which contains mostly Sorensen's works and was initially produced and released only in the Philippines.
 The first single "Later" became a hit in the Philippines even before the album was released, hence EMI Philippines (now PolyEast Records) decided to produce a full-length album with it.
-It also features a collaboration single "Wish We Were Two" featuring Per Sorensen and Kyla.
+It also features a collaboration single, "Wish We Were Two" featuring Filipino singer Kyla.
 This album was also released in Norway eventually, following releases over other countries in Asia.

 In September 2009, Sørensen released Våge, his first solo album and his first-ever work in Norwegian.
 An English version titled Master of Imperfection was released in 2012.

+Sorensen continues to tour Metro Manila and other parts of the Philippines.
+In 2015, he was the support act of British new wave band Spandau Ballet when they performed in Manila.
+On 6 December 2018, Sorensen performed at the Newport Performing Arts Theater accompanied by the Manila Philharmonic Orchestra.
+On 16 and 17 June 2023, Sorensen performed at the Theatre at Solaire and at the Santa Rosa Sports Complex respectively.
+He continues to write and record music with his own band in his home country of Norway.